Mohammad-Mardini/Mohammad-Mardini-github.io/_posts/2022-10-18-The-ORIENT.md

 ---
-title:  "The ORIENT is on GitHub now.
+title:  "The ORIENT is available on GitHub.
 Enjoy!!"
 mathjax: true
 layout: post
 categories: media